Illinois Landlord Tenant Law: What You Need to Know?

 If a landlord or tenant doesn’t feel comfortable handling a dispute on their own, is there someone they can turn to for help?

 - Illinois Landlord Tenant Law, the Illinois Attorney General, and the Illinois Department of Human Rights are great resources for landlords and tenants who are not sure how to handle a dispute.

-- Illinois Landlord Tenant Law cover a range of topics from security deposits, eviction processes, leases, repairs, and more.
+- Illinois Law cover a range of topics from security deposits, eviction processes, leases, repairs, and more.
 The Illinois Attorney General can provide legal advice in English and Spanish on common tenant issues as well as answer questions about your rights as a tenant.

 - Finally, the Illinois Department of Human Rights can also provide resources on housing discrimination.
 Whether you’re a landlord or tenant, these organizations can support you with arbitration services to help settle disputes as well.

 Are there any specific laws or regulations that landlords must follow when renting out property in Illinois?